santifa/rs-examples/README.md

 A context can be used for more complex terms and if variable names are generated but this is not covered.

-At the moment some comments are missing and the code is not very elegant modeled along-side the rust type system.
-This can be improved by using enums for types and contexts (maybe i have some spare time).
+At the moment some descriptions are missing and some points can be better modeled along-side the rust type system.

 [type]: http://languagengine.co/blog/so-you-want-to-write-a-type-checker/

-# ML Classification
+## ML Classification

 [ml]: https://www.antoniomallia.it/lets-implement-a-gaussian-naive-bayes-classifier-in-python.html